larymak/Python-project-Scripts/mp3-to-text/README.md

-# mp3 to text
+# Speech to text

-This Project converts mp3 files into text files.
+This Project converts mp3 files into txt files.

 ## Getting started